HITECHCRIME/HC_SG154_Bullseye/README.md

 “sir, setup is ready”

 [WHISPER]
-from the streets to the tops
-view’s clouded with a long drop windows break like souls reflected was it worth a shot through a glimpse to a height another height next step could mean certain...
+from the streets to the tops, view’s clouded with a long drop windows break like souls reflected, was it worth a shot through a glimpse to a height another height next step could mean certain...

 [CHORUS]

-from the streets to the tops
-view’s clouded with a long drop windows break like souls reflected was it worth a shot through a glimpse to a height another height next step could mean certain death or not
+from the streets to the tops, view’s clouded with a long drop windows break like souls reflected, was it worth a shot through a glimpse to a height another height next step could mean certain death or not

-from the streets to the tops
-view’s clouded with a long drop
+from the streets to the tops view’s clouded with a long drop

-windows break like souls
-reflected was it worth a shot
-was it worth a shot, nah
+windows break like souls reflected was it worth a shot was it worth a shot, nah

-through a glimpse to a height
-another height next step
-could mean certain death or not

-through a glimpse to a height
-another height next step
+through a glimpse to a height another height next step could mean certain death or not

-could mean certain death or not
+through a glimpse to a height another height next step could mean certain death or not

 [VERSE1]